GoogleChrome/web.dev/src/site/content/en/learn/css/animations/index.md

 width="800",
 height="499" %}

-Understanding bézier curves is complicated and visual tools, such as
+Understanding bézier curves are complicated and visual tools, such as
 [this generator by Lea Verou](https://cubic-bezier.com/) are very helpful.